MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-exil-unique-certification.md

 # required metadata

 title: Unique certification
-description: This topic provides information about unique certification for companies in Italy.
+description: This topic provides information about the Unique certification for companies in Italy.
 author: ilkond
 manager: AnnBe
 ms.date: 02/03/2020